Using the validate

 # Multiple Validations

-You can also have multiple validations occur on a given field by setting an array of validations.
+Multiple validations may occur on a given field by setting an array of validations.
 The validations will occur in the order as they appear in the array.
 An example of this is below.

 array(